Gemini (2002 film): Remakes

 Encouraged by the film's success and wide-reaching popularity, Saran remade it in Telugu as Gemeni.
 It is the only film Saran made in a language other than Tamil.
 The remake starred Venkatesh and Namitha, while Kalabhavan Mani and Murali reprised their roles from the Tamil version.
 Most of the crew members were retained.
 Posani Krishna Murali translated the dialogues to Telugu.
-The soundtrack was composed by R. P. Patnaik, who reused most of the tunes from the original film.
+The soundtrack was composed by R. P. Patnaik, who reused "O Podu" from the original film.
 Released in October 2002, the film received lukewarm response and failed to repeat the success of the original.
 In 2013, a Kannada remake was reported to have been planned with Upendra in the lead, but he dismissed the reports as rumours.